NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Wild Hunt Archer.md

     desc: "`pf2:1` (concentrate,fear,incapacitation,mental,primal,visual) The wild hunt archer fixes its glare at a creature it can see within 30 feet.
 The target must immediately attempt a Will save against the wild hunt hound's wild gaze.
 If the creature was already slowed by the wild gaze before attempting its save, a failed save causes it to be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 After attempting its save, the creature is temporarily immune to Focus Gaze from any wild hunt until the start of the wild hunt archer's next turn."

   - name: "Infuse Arrow"
     desc: "`pf2:3` (magical) The wild hunt archer Casts a Spell with a range of touch and then makes a ranged Strike with their living bow.
 If they hit a creature with that Strike, that creature is also targeted by the spell's effects.
-If the Strike misses, the spell is wasted.\nAlternatively, the wild hunt archer can [[Actions/Cast a Spell|Cast a Spell]] that affects an area and then make a ranged Strike with their living bow.
+If the Strike misses, the spell is wasted.\n\nAlternatively, the wild hunt archer can [[Actions/Cast a Spell|Cast a Spell]] that affects an area and then make a ranged Strike with their living bow.
 If they hit a creature with that Strike, the spell takes effect centered on that creature, and the creature struck takes a -2 circumstance penalty to any save against the spell's effect.
 If the Strike misses, the spell is wasted."

   - name: "Living Bow"
     desc: " (primal) The wild hunt archer carries a manifestation of their archery in the form of a living bow.
 This weapon functions as a _+2 greater striking frost composite longbow_ as long as it is wielded by the wild hunt archer, but in any other creature's hands the living bow functions as a normal, nonmagic composite longbow.
 A wild hunt archer can manifest a replacement living bow if its previous one is lost or destroyed by performing a one-minute activity that has the concentrate trait.
 A living bow appears to be made of wood and constantly sprouts leaves that turn autumnal colors and drop away; it's bowstring is a glowing green line of energy.
 A wild hunt archer spontaneously generates arrows as needed from its quiver when using a living bow."